Difference Between Margin and Markup

 #3 – Relationship

-These concepts can be confusing while deriving pricing and, if not investigated properly, can affect your profitability.
+These concepts can be confusing while deriving pricing and, if not investigated properly, affect your profitability.
 Since the reference for calculating markup is cost price, it will always be greater than the margin, the basis of which is always a higher value – selling price.
-As a thumb rule, the markup percentage must always be higher than the margin percentage else you are making losses in the business.
+As a thumb rule, the markup percentage must always be higher than the margin percentage; else, you are making losses in the business.

 The markup calculation is more likely to impact pricing changes over time than a margin-based price.
-It is since the cost upon which the markup number is based may differ with time, or its calculation may vary, resulting in different costs, which would, therefore, lead to different prices.
+It is since the cost upon which the markup number is based may differ with time, or its calculation may vary, resulting in different costs, leading to different prices.

 The following bullet points illustrate the differences and the relationships between the margin and markup percentages at distinct intervals: